 - 30. There are three categories of those who are entitled to complain about a priest or deacon, namely, a Parochial Church Council (PCC), a s10(1) churchwarden, and any other person.
 A PCC and a churchwarden must be of a parish which has "a proper interest" in making the complaint and any other person who complains must also have "a proper interest". - 31.
-Examples of where the parish of a PCC or of a churchwarden has a proper interest in making a complaint would include where the alleged misconduct takes place within that parish, or is committed by the incumbent, or by a priest or deacon who is licensed to serve or is resident in that parish.
-If a churchwarden, having made a complaint, ceases to hold that office before the complaint is finally determined, he or she is nonetheless entitled to pursue the complaint despite standing down as churchwarden.
+Examples of where the parish of a PCC or of a churchwarden has a proper interest in making a complaint would include where the alleged misconduct takes place within that parish, or is committed by the incumbent, or by a priest or deacon who is licensed to serve or is resident s8(1)(c)